FLUX-SE/all_docs/en_US/analyser_doc/07_Metering_03_Loudness_ITU-R_BS._1770_and_EBU-R128_PLOUD_02_Dolby_Dialogue_Intelligence.md

 # Dolby Dialogue Intelligence

 ## Introduction
 While EBU R128 aims to measure global perceived loudness, irrespectively of the audio material, Dolby Dialogue Intelligence is a patented technology designed to specifically measure the perceived loudness of dialogue elements in the audio.
 It is therefore targeted towards broadcast applications.

 ## General principle
 Dialogue Intelligence replaces EBU R128's level-based gate with a speech-content ratio based gate.
 The algorithm computes several low-level features for the incoming signal in speech channels.
 These are then combined into an overall speech percentage figure.
-When speech content is detected, Integrated <link type="document" target="Loudness">
-Loudness </link> is computed from the speech channels which have a speech content ratio above a certain threshold (see <link type="document" target="DolbyDI">Dolby Dialog Intelligence</link>).
+When speech content is detected, Integrated Loudness is computed from the speech channels which have a speech content ratio above a certain threshold.

-When other material is detected, <i>i.e.</i> not speech, standard EBU R128 Integrated <link type="document" target="Loudness">Loudness </link> computation is employed.
+When other material is detected, <i>i.e.</i> not speech, standard EBU R128 Integrated Loudness computation is employed.

 ## Display